After Tel-Aviv, it is natural that you will want to travel to the Old City of Jerusalem and Bethlehem next.

 Don’t be afraid to travel to both areas as they are safe for tourist.
 The conflict is typically between the Israeli police and Palestinians.

-Our taxi driver was joking how he once watched a gun fight between the Israeli police and Palestinians.
+I love how our taxi driver was casually mentioned that he once watched a gun fight between the Israeli police and Palestinians.
 During the entire gun fight, he was just standing there calmly drinking his coffee as the fire fight unfolds.
 The worst thing that ever happened to him was having his coffee knocked out of his hand during one of these fire fights.

 Jerusalem and Bethlehem is a safe and amazing place to visit.
 Don’t miss it should you visit Israel!